ulftenaar/HKUStudentUnionHugo/content/archive/log/250624conversationCvB.md

 This meeting was originally planned for the CvB to get to know the people behind the movement, and to talk about what the Union could mean within the HKU.
 They started with some questions about the organisation like:

 _How will you represent the voices of all the students and employees of the school?:
-(Standpoint of Israel was explicity mentioned, they usedHKU4Palestine as an example of an organisation where not everyones opinion can be represented)_
+(Standpoint of Israel was explicity mentioned, they used HKU4Palestine as an example of an organisation where not everyones opinion can be represented)_

 The Union is nothing in itself, the goals and views of the Union are agreed upon by concensus of the attendees of the meetings.
 Individuals decide for themselves if they participate in an action or not.
 The Union gives sources of information, but we never force individuals to participate.
 If there is a group that feels unrepresented, they can themselves set up a group within the Union.